Vast (company): Personnel changes, Haven-1 development

 In June 2023, Vast commenced its SN3 mission by launching its Orbiter aboard SpaceX's Falcon 9 rocket on their Transporter-8 mission.
 The Orbiter was attached to Starfish Space's Otter Pup and would go on to separate from it in the following months.
 However, on June 21, Haot stated that the Orbiter was "improperly" spinning at 60 rpm.
-As a result, they elected to immediately deploy all the small sat payloads on board and then stated that Otter Pup's primary mission couldn't be accomplished.
-The SN3's failure caused the delay of the Orbiter SN5 mission from fall 2023 to February 2024.
+As a result, they elected to immediately deploy all the small sat payloads on board and then stated that Otter Pup's primary mission could not be accomplished.
+The failure of the SN3 caused the delay of the Orbiter SN5 mission from fall 2023 to February 2024.

-Shortly after the commencement of the SN3 mission, Vast received a Collaborations for Commercial Space Capabilities-2 (CCSC-2) agreement from NASA to help develop artificial gravity stations.
-Although the agreement didn't provide Vast with government funds, it did provide them with technical expertise, assessments, data, and more.
+Shortly after the commencement of the SN3 mission, Vast received a Collaborations for Commercial Space Capabilities-2 agreement from NASA to help develop artificial gravity stations.
+Although the agreement did not provide Vast with government funds, it provided technical expertise, assessments, data, and more.
 Shortly thereafter, Vast announced that it had selected Impulse Space to develop Haven-1's propulsion system.

 On July 11, 2023, Vast announced that it had hired former NASA astronaut Garrett Reisman to advise the company on its commercial space station efforts.
-A few weeks later, Vast announced that Jeb McCaleb would be stepping down from his role as CEO, and that Max Haot would succeed him as CEO.
-Vast also announced that it had hired Alex Hudson to be its first CTO.
+A few weeks later, Vast announced that Jeb McCaleb would step down from his role as Chief Executive Officer (CEO), and that Max Haot would succeed him as CEO.
+Vast also announced that it had hired Alex Hudson to be its first Chief Technical Officer (CTO).
 In December, Vast hired Andrew J. Feustel, another former NASA astronaut, as its second human spaceflight adviser.

-In mid-February 2024, Vast announced that it was partnering with El Segundo-based company AnySignal, Irvine-based company TRL11, and Singaporean company Addvalue for the providing of radio frequency and Inter-satellite Data Relay System (IDRS) connectivity, as well as advanced onboard video solutions for use in Haven-1.
-They announced a few days later that were seeking to bid for future ISS private astronaut missions, providing competition to Axiom Space, who dominates in that aspect.
+In mid-February 2024, Vast announced that it was partnering with El Segundo-based company AnySignal, Irvine-based company TRL11, and Singaporean company Addvalue to provide radio frequency and Inter-satellite Data Relay System (IDRS) connectivity, as well as advanced onboard video solutions for use in Haven-1.
+They announced a few days later that were seeking to bid for future International Space Station (ISS) private astronaut missions, providing competition to Axiom Space, who dominates in that aspect.

-In early April, a contract to utilize SpaceX's Starlink laser links as part of Haven-1's mission communications system was signed as the company announced it would commence the initial space capable module's construction.
+In early April 2024, a contract to use SpaceX's Starlink laser links as part of Haven-1's mission communications system was signed as the company announced it would commence the initial space capable module construction.
 This came following the completion of a successful pathfinder build.
 Plans for Haven-2, Haven-1's successor, were released to the public in October and branded as a multi-module station based on upgraded Haven-1 modules.
-Planned to first launch in 2028 and complete in 2032, Vast indicated that they would enter the station into NASA's Commercial LEO Destinations program (CLD) in the hopes of securing a contract.
+Planned to first launch in 2028 and complete in 2032, Vast indicated that they would enter the station into NASA's Commercial LEO Destinations program in the hopes of securing a contract.